deemp/tv/lab5/README.md

   - This is necessary when passing records via `psycopg2` - [src](https://www.psycopg.org/docs/usage.html#passing-parameters-to-sql-queries)
   - It's safer to use lists
 - Added `PostgreSQL` by following the second part of this [tutorial](https://phoenixnap.com/kb/postgresql-kubernetes)
+- Specify a Docker user and group - [src](https://dev.to/acro5piano/specifying-user-and-group-in-docker-i2e)